 by Emily A. Stanton Gore Mountain The Gore Mountain Region has activities to please both the adventure seekers and the leaf-peepers.
 People of all ages will love the awesome views and wide variety of recreation and relaxation opportunities that make the Gore Mountain Region the perfect pick as a four-season… Read More

-Sparkling mountain lakes are sprinkled like diamonds throughout the foothills and the largest of these is Lake George, one of the largest inland lakes in the country and certainly its most beautiful.
+Sparkling mountain lakes are sprinkled like diamonds throughout the foothills of the Adirondacks.
+The largest of these is Lake George, one of the largest inland lakes in the country and arguably the most beautiful Adirondack lake.
 The Queen of American Lakes, as it was christened by Thomas Jefferson and other… Read More

 Fun Facts on the Lake George Region Here are all sorts of interesting and fun facts on the Lake George region, unknown information, and "nice to know" tidbits on events, happenings, history, places and more - from the past, present, and future in the local Lake George Regional area and beyond.
 Enjoy reading!
 Lake George ...that the body of water commonly known… Read More

 The Lake George Visitor Center is a $1.4 million dollar Interpretative Center located on Route 9 and Beach Road and replaces the Village’s former public restrooms.
 The center hosts visitors to the Lake George resort area and contains several exhibits highlighting Warren County’s variety of attractions as well as environmentally-themed… Read More